rehg-lab/website/content/authors/stefan/_index.md

 ---
 # Display name
-title: Jim Rehg
+title: Stefan Stojanov

 # Username (this should match the folder name)
 authors:
-- admin
+- stefan

 # Is this the primary user of the site?
 superuser: true